ascndia/growtopia-itemid-lua/Mapper.md

 ### getSeedId
 `getSeedId(string key)`

-return seed id ( string ) if exist and throw an error if no such block were found. a simplified interface based on [seedMap](#attributes)
+return seed id ( string ) if exist and throw an error if no such value were found. a simplified interface based on [seedMap](#attributes)

 **Example**